-In some markets, the Natural Market Baseline will never approach the Total Market, or it will do so in an unreasonably long time-fame.
+In some markets, the Natural Market Baseline will never approach the Total Market, or it will do so in an unreasonably long time frame.
 In these cases, there is no quantitative analysis to determine duration directly; instead, it requires a policy call that balances an appropriate level of credit to make it worth the effort to support MT initiatives without counting savings into perpetuity.
 Factors to consider in crafting this determination include the likelihood of the baseline changing over time and the lifecycle of the product (which influences when things would have changed anyway).
+The duration of energy savings should be addressed and captured in the Energy Savings Framework.
 Given that this is a policy call, it is usually best to make this decision early in the MT initiative design process to provide certainty to program designers and implementers.

-2.6 Energy Codes and Appliance Standards
+2.7 Energy Codes and Appliance Standards